Any basic repair and construction tool comes with size variations. The size often describes the capabilities of the tool.

-It comes with several advantages over a standard metal pipe being that it is flexible, cheaper, resistant to corrosion or freeze damage, and has quick installation feature.
+It comes with several advantages over a standard metal pipe being that it is flexible, cheaper, resistant to corrosion or freeze damage, and has a quick installation feature.

 Why is Pex a good product for Plumbing?

-Pex is flexible, and it easy to curve or bend hence requiring no torches or solvent cement for joining.
+Pex is flexible, and it is easy to curve or bend hence requiring no torches or solvent cement for joining.
 It comes with excellent insulation properties, especially noises generated from the flow of water.

 This insulation property also protects it from electricity and heat conductivity.
 They are available in two various colors of Red and Blue.
 The blue indicating cold water supply while the Red pipe indicates hot water supply.